-Under regulation 13(1), any contravention of the Regulations is an offence against section 2 of the Agriculture (Miscellaneous Provisions) Act 1968.
-Under section 7 of that Act, the maximum penalty for such an offence is 3 months imprisonment and/or a fine at level 4 on the standard scale (currently, £2,500).
+Under regulation 13(1), any contravention of the Regulations is an offence under section 2 of the Agriculture (Miscellaneous Provisions) Act 1968.
+Under section 7 of that Act, the maximum penalty for such an offence is 3 months imprisonment and/or a fine at level 4 on the standard scale (currently, $\pounds 2,500$ ).